Anyone can call Healthline free on 0800 611 116 for advice and information from a trusted health professional, anytime, 24 hours a day, 7 days a week.

 - If it’s less serious, they can tell you how to take care of yourself – or the person you’re ringing about – at home.

-The nurses also have access to an extensive database of health providers to point callers to.
+The health professionals also have access to an extensive database of health providers to point callers to.
 They can tell callers where to find their nearest after-hours GP service, hospital emergency department, pharmacy, out-of-hours dental surgery etc.

 Who answers the phones?

-Healthline is staffed by experienced, registered nurses who have worked in many different places – including in GP surgeries and hospitals.
+Healthline is staffed by experienced health professionals who have worked in many different places – including in GP surgeries and hospitals, and for ambulance services.

-How can the nurse tell what’s wrong over the phone?
+How can the health professional tell what’s wrong over the phone?

-After working through the questions, the nurse will be able to tell you the best thing to do, and how quickly to do it - although they won't tell you what illness you might have.
+After working through the questions, they will be able to tell you the best thing to do, and how quickly to do it - although they won't tell you what illness you might have.

-Why can the nurses only assess someone if they’re with the person who calls?
+Why can they only assess someone the caller is with?

 What’s the most common thing people call Healthline about?